What We Believe

 Psalms 119:89; Isaiah 40:8; Matthew 5:18; 2 Timothy 3:16-17; Hebrews 4:12; 1 Peter 1:23-25

 The Purpose of Man

 God needs nothing and no one.
-But because He is an ever giving, ever loving God, He created a beautiful world and a unique race of beings capable of ruling the world for his glory.
-We are that race, made in God’s likeness and given the freedom to choose, to know and to enjoy His presence and his love forever.
-God made the world for us, and He made us for His own good pleasure and eternal glory.
+But because He is an ever giving, ever loving God, He created a beautiful world and unique beings capable of caring for the creation for His glory.
+We are those beings made in God’s likeness, and given the freedom to choose to know and to enjoy His presence and His love forever.
+God made the world and He made us for His own good pleasure and eternal glory.

 General 1:26; Psalm 100:3, 119:73; Proverbs 16:4; Isaiah 43:7, Malachi 2:10

-Satan, the devil, was once an anchangel called Lucifer.
-He was one of the most intelligent and powerful of God’s angels, created to be ministers of God’s will in all things – and especially to be ministers to humanity on God’s behalf.
-But Lucifer chose to rebel against God, and he convinced one-third of the created angels to join him in hopeless rebellion.
+Satan, the devil, was once an archangel called Lucifer.
+But Lucifer chose to rebel against God, and he convinced one-third of the angels to join him in this hopeless rebellion.
 Satan and his demons are the Christian’s greatest enemies, and they continue to oppose God and His plans for humanity.
-God has chosen to allow the devil to run free until an appointed hour when he will finally be case into everlasting punishment in hell.
-God has also given us power to resist the devil and destroy his works.
+God has chosen to allow the devil to remain on the earth until an appointed hour when he will finally be cast into everlasting punishment in hell.
+God has also given us power to resist the devil, and to destroy his works.

 Isaiah 14:12-17; Matthew 25:41; Luke 10:28; John 8:44; Acts 26:18; James 4:7; 1 Peter 5:8; 2 Peter 2-4; Revelation 12:9-11.
 20:1; Luke 10:19; Mark 16:17-18